Modern application development

 Modern application development is an approach that enables you to innovate rapidly by using cloud-native architectures with loosely coupled microservices, managed databases, AI, DevOps support, and built-in monitoring.
 Meet your customers' changing needs with applications that provide highly personalized experiences and change dynamically to respond to events in real time.

 Increase reliability and security

-Pay only for what you need and offload maintenance by using on-demand tools and server-less compute and databases.
+Pay only for what you need and offload maintenance by using on-demand tools and serverless compute and databases.
 Reduce development costs with low-code solutions.
-Get proactive and actionable cost optimisation and resource management recommendations—including when to use free-tier and spot instances.
+Get proactive and actionable cost optimization and resource management recommendations—including when to use free-tier and spot instances.

 Enable remote development

 Get up and running on any project in minutes with fully configured, secure, cloud-hosted development environments.
 Collaborate in real time on code reviews and pair programming with well-governed identity and access.
 Automate code-to-cloud workflows and monitor app health and performance before problems happen.

 Cloud-native architecture enables you to act on new ideas more often, respond to changing needs faster, and run resilient and scalable applications more easily.
 By packaging application code and dependencies in containers and deploying them as microservices, you increase architectural portability to deploy applications across environments with little or no modification.
 Changes can be made to individual components with lower risk to the whole application.

 AI-powered user interface and application logic

 Infuse AI into both the user interface and business logic application layers to enhance user experiences and deepen business insights.
 Engage audiences globally by adding translation, chatbots, and voice for AI-enabled user interfaces.
 Enhance business logic with AI for scenarios like search, personalization, document processing, image analytics, anomaly detection, and speech analytics.